-losses are dominated by conductor resistance and dielectric loss while high frequency losses are dominated by dielectric loss in the semicons which results from the propagation of radial displacement current through the resistance of the semicon [3], [4].
+dielectric loss in the semicons which results from the propagation of radial displacement current through the resistance of the semicon [3,4].
 This loss is maximum when the resistive impedance of the semicon is equal to its capacitive impedance.
-Since the resistive impedance is relatively constant with frequency while the capacitive impedance decreases with increasing frequency, the two tend to be equal only in a small range of frequency, usually in the megahertz range.
-The magnitude of the attenuation is a strong function of the semicon dielectric constant, which is usually in the range of 100 to 2000.
-Such high dielectric constants result in low attenuations and small contributions to the dielectric loss, as seen in Fig. 4.
-Fig. 5 shows the attenuation versus frequency and conductor semicon conductivity for a semicon dielectric constant of ten.
-For a more typical conductor semicon dielectric constant of 100 to 1000, the attenuation would be about one or two orders of magnitude less.
-Note that although the attenuation (dielectric loss) starts to become appreciable at high frequencies, the attenuation at power frequency caused by the semiconducting shields is totally negligible for any reasonable value of semicon conductivity.
-This demonstrates that a cable can have appreciable attenuation at high frequency without increasing the attenuation (losses) appreciably at power frequency.
-Fig. 6 shows the measured attenuations versus frequency for EPR cable and TR-XLPE cable.
+Since the resistive impedance is relatively constant with frequency while the capacitive impedance decreases with increasing frequency, the two tend to be equal only in a small range of frequency, usually in the MHz range.
+The magnitude of the attenuation is a strong function of the semicon dielectric constant, and the relative dielectric constant is usually in the range of 100 to 2000.
+Such high dielectric constants result in low attenuations and small contributions to the dielectric loss, as seen in Figure 7.

+Figure 8 shows the measured attenuations vs. frequency for EPR cable and TR-XLPE cable.
 The TR-XLPE cable has a high frequency attenuation which is in the range caused by semicons.
 However, the EPR cable has an order of magnitude greater attenuation at high frequencies, in a range which is probably caused by dielectric loss in the insulation.